NCAR/CAM-chem/docs/cheyenne_jupyter.md

 # Steps to start Jupyter on Casper

-Go to the folder that you have jupyter notebooks (*.ipynb) and start and interactive job from Cheyenne:
+Go to the folder that you have jupyter notebooks (*.ipynb) and start and interactive job from the NCAR HPC - Cheyenne:
 >execdav

 Once the job has launched, in the same window load the following modules: